DigitalCitadel/digitalcitadel-www/content/post/killing-process-by-name-match.md

 date = "2015-07-20T21:39:24-04:00"
 tags = ["bash", "unix"]
-title = "Killing a Process by Partial Name"
+title = "Killing a Process by Partial Name" description = "An introduction to the superkill command"
 +++

 As an Android Developer, I've had my share of having to manually kill processes.
 Before Android Studio became the standard, I couldn't tell you the amount of times per day I had to kill Eclipse.
 Nowadays my kill command appears in my history a lot less, but I still find myself having to kill a few processes every now and again.